tlonny/lonnymq/README.md

 - High throughput message processing
 - Multi-tenant concurrency and rate limits
-- Durable message processing.
+- Durable message processing
-- Support for retries, recovery and custom back-off strategies.
+- Support for retries, recovery and custom back-off strategies
-- Message prioritisation.
+- Message prioritisation
 - Queue operations as part of *existing* database transactions
 - Database client agnostic with optional adapters
-- Granular events via PostgreSQL `NOTIFY` - Avoid poling workers!
+- Granular events via PostgreSQL `NOTIFY` (Avoid relying on polling to fetch new messages)
 - Zero dependencies

 **Note:** Unlike other queue implementations, LonnyMQ provides direct access to queue methods rather than providing batteries-included Worker/Processor daemons.

+### Benchmarking

+With the following parameters:
+ - Everything running in a single Bun instance
+ - A locally hosted postgres database
+ - The code as-is below in "Quick Look", but with 8 producers and 8 consumers

+A message throughput of **~1,800** messages per second is observed.

 ## Quick Look